Alayne Ronnenberg, ScD

 Possible side effects include:

-This drug is sometimes used in combination with clomiphene in patients diagnosed with a cause of infertility known as
+This drug is sometimes used in combination with clomiphene in women polycystic ovarian syndrome.

-This drug is sometimes used in combination with clomiphene to trigger a period prior to a cycle with clomipene.
+This drug is sometimes used in combination with clomiphene to trigger a period prior to a cycle with clomiphene.
 Progesterone will only stimulate a period if the ovary is producing estrogen.

 GnRH analogs are synthetic versions of naturally occurring hormones.
 These drugs suppress secretion of pituitary hormones, which prevents premature ovulation and helps control ovulatory cycles during fertility treatment.
 They may be given by injection, nasal spray, or implants.

 Like the GnRH analogs, they also suppress release of LH and, to a lesser extent, FSH.
 This activity delays the LH surge and ovulation, which is useful in synchronizing ovulatory cycles during fertility treatment.

 This drug is prescribed for women who have elevated levels of the pituitary hormone prolactin.
 Although prolactin is important during lactation, high levels can cause irregular menstrual cycles, suppress ovulation, and interfere with fertility.
 The drug is provided as a tablet, which is taken with food 1-3 times daily.
 When prolactin levels are normalized, regular periods usually begin within 6-8 weeks.

 If you are taking medications, follow these general guidelines:

 Clinical Gynecologic Endocrinolgy and Infertility.
 Section IV: Infertility.
 8th ed.
 New York, NY: Lippincott, Williams & Wilkins; 2011.